Barbara Dickson

 Barbara Ruth Dickson (born 27 September 1947) is a Scottish singer and actress whose hits include "I Know Him So Well" (a chart-topping duet with Elaine Paige), "Answer Me" and "January February".
 Dickson has placed fifteen albums on the UK Albums Chart from 1977 to date, and had a number of hit singles, including four which reached the top 20 on the UK Singles Chart.
 The Scotsman newspaper has described her as Scotland's best-selling female singer in terms of the numbers of hit chart singles and albums she has achieved in the UK since 1976.

 She is also a two-time Olivier Award-winning actress, with roles including Viv Nicholson in the musical Spend Spend Spend, and was the original Mrs. Johnstone in Willy Russell's long-running musical Blood Brothers.
 On television she starred as Anita Braithwaite in Band of Gold.

 Early life

 Dickson was born in Dunfermline and went to Woodmill High School.
 She spent her early childhood in Rosyth before her family moved to Dunfermline in the 1950s.
-Her father was a cook on a tugboat at Rosyth Dockyard and her mother was from Liverpool.
+Her father was a cook on a tugboat at Rosyth Dockyard and her mother Ruth Malley of Irish descent was from Liverpool.
 She went to Pitcorthie Primary School when she moved to Dunfermline.